Welcome to the calibration services glossary where you can find information on everything and anything to do with calibration.

 Relationship comparison of the instrument performance against a known standard.
 Note this does not mean adjustment to bring within specification, as is commonly misunderstood.

-Generally an ultra-sonic type flowmeter that is positioned on the outside of a pipe to measure the flow in the pipe.
+Generally an ultra-sonic type flowmeter that is positioned on the outside of a pipe to measure the flow in the pipe using time of flight or doppler techniques.

 An instrument to measure an angle of inclination or elevation.